 A good first aid kit can help you solve all of those problems.
 However, you need to assemble a kit first.
 You can get these pre-made, or you can make your own dog first aid kit by getting each item individually.
 This is what you should look to include in a dog first aid kit:

 Bandages are a pretty basic part of any dog first aid kit!
 Their uses are pretty self-explanatory.
 They can be used to cover wounds, burns, or protect an area.
 Since they tend to lick themselves a bandage helps to cover it up and stop a dog from irritating their own wound.
 Bandages like these work great.

 Absorbent dressings are different from bandages and should be specifically for pets to stop them from irritating your dog’s skin.
 These can be used to cover open wounds.
 A bandage can get caught in an open wound, so it is best to use dressing and then maybe some bandage to keep it attached.
 These types of dressings can work really well.

 Sticky tape can be used to secure both bandages and dressings to your dog.
 This is important for keeping your dog’s treatment attached.
 You should be careful to get some that aren’t going to irritate your dog’s hair or pull too much off when it gets removed.
 Regular tape like this can work, or you can use bandages that stick by themselves.

 If your dog has a serious wound then treating it requires quite a few layers.
 You should place the absorbent dressing on the wound, then some cotton wool balls over the top of it to give it an extra layer of cushioning.
 This is followed by bandages to keep these things secure and in place.
-The cotton wool helps to avoid your dog knocking their wound against things and hurting themselves further.
+The cotton balls helps to avoid your dog knocking their wound against things and hurting themselves further.

 These are going to be necessary for actually applying those other items!
 These should be kept sterile to make sure no infection creeps its way in.
 Scissors like these work great.